Xkonti/file-api/README.md

 An API key must be configured in order to use the API.
 The API key can be configured using the `API_KEY` environment variable.
 Please use something that is base64 encoded so that it can be used in HTTP headers and URL query.

 Each HTTP request will be first checked for API key.
 If the API key is not provided, the request will be rejected with a `401 Unauthorized` response.
 The API key can be provided in two ways:

 - HTTP header: `api-key` - example: `curl --request GET --url 'http://localhost:3000/list?path=%2F' --header 'apikey: YOUR_API_KEY'`
 - Query parameter: `apikey` - example: `curl --request GET --url 'http://localhost:3000/list?path=%2F&apikey=YOUR_API_KEY'`

 ## API

 ### List files and directories in a directory

 You can list files and/or directories by using the `/list` endpoint with the following parameters:

-- `path` - the path of the directory to list (remember to encode the path)
+- `path` - the path of the directory to list (remember to encode it)
 - `dirs` - whether to include directories or not (default: `false`).
 If directories are listed their contents will be nested.
 - `depth` - how deep to list directories.
 The default `1` will list only files and directories within the specified directory - no contents of subdirectories will be listed.

 <details>
-  <summary>Examples</summary>
+  <summary>Examples [click to expand]</summary>

 - `curl --request GET --url 'http://localhost:3000/list?path=%2F'` - list only files in the root directory (`%2F` is the encoded `/`):
   ```json